 - 1. Implement Floodplain Reclamation projects in collaboration with Municipalities.
 These projects will be identified in the Local Flood Analysis plans and in the East and West Branch Delaware River Stream Corridor Management Plans.
-(SCMPr Staff) - Complete approved Delaware Watershed Stream Management Implementation Grant Program projects within the East and West Branch of the Delaware River watershed.
+(SCMPr Staff) - a.
+Breakey Motors Floodplain Reclamation in the Village of Walton scheduled for 2020. - b.
+Steele Brook Phase I and II Bank Stabilization scheduled for 2020-2021. - c.
+Village of Stamford South Street Culvert Replacement scheduled for 2020. - 2.
+Complete approved Delaware Watershed Stream Management Implementation Grant Program projects within the East and West Branch of the Delaware River watershed.
 A complete list of SMIP grants can be found on catskillstreams.org website.
 (SCMPr Staff and Sponsor)